Commitment to New Music

 Entry fee of $35 must be paid online through PayPal (no checks).
 The fee covers administrative costs of running the prize program.
 The fee must be received by the submission deadline for your work to be considered.There is NO ENTRY FEE for 2020!

 - Mixed choir (SATB), maximum divisi SSAATTBB.

 - Unaccompanied.
 Please provide a piano reduction.
-Recordings or MIDI are welcome but not required.
+Recordings are welcome but not required.
 Please submit any recordings in MP3 format.

 - Texts may be sacred or secular.

 - Letter of permission from copyright owner absolutely must accompany any submissions using texts not in the public domain (yes, we check all texts!)
 No exceptions.

 - Entrants may be of any nationality and age.

 - For 2020, we are looking for pieces that have not yet been publicly performed.
 Also, pieces should not have been previously published.